Updated 28th April 2021

 Publish mortality data and number of mentally ill in prisons and homeless

 It is important to publish mortality data from natural causes (including a breakdown of causes of death), suicide, homicide, police shootings, and accidents.
 Mortality data and operative complication rates are now becoming required even for individual surgeons.
-Anaesthetists for many years have provided a model of how to use their tiny number of deaths to reduce mortality even further.
+Anaesthetists for many years have provided a model of how to use their rare number of peri-operative deaths to reduce mortality even further.
 If, as in all other life-threatening illnesses/procedures, we keep track of all the deaths, note whether the numbers are increasing, and look carefully at each one to see how, when and whether it could have been prevented, then that will tell us clearly how well the system is working.
-Data should be published on the numbers of deaths or serious assaults caused by individuals suffering from mental illness under care of public mental heath services.
-In mental illness we also have two other measures which, although social rather than medical, are nevertheless definite enough to be counted as clear indicators of how the system is working.
+Data should be published on the numbers of deaths or serious assaults caused by individuals suffering from mental illness under care of public and private mental heath services, broken down by state and health service region.
+In mental illness we also have two other measures, which although social rather than medical, are nevertheless definite enough to be counted as clear indicators of how the system is working.
 These are the number of gaoled and homeless individuals with a significant mental illness.

 Replace ‘mainstreaming’ with ‘parallel but integrated’ mental health services